-We adopt a controllable hybrid reasoning design for our model: a short reasoning mode for quick answers and a long reasoning mode that generates explicit step-by-step thinking traces for complex problems.
+We adopt a controllable hybrid reasoning design for our RL model: a short reasoning mode for quick answers and a long reasoning mode that emits explicit step-by-step traces for complex problems.
 Mode switching is controlled by prompts.
 Both behaviors are initialized during SFT and then optimized jointly via hybrid RL, where rollouts randomly alternate between the two modes.

-We apply GRPO [47] to optimize the model with these rollouts and remove the KL and entropy loss to improve stability.
+We apply GRPO [44] to optimize the model with these rollouts and remove the KL and entropy loss to improve stability.
 This training schedule not only preserves the efficiency of short responses while retaining complex reasoning capabilities, but also fosters cross-generalization, where reasoning capabilities learned in one mode can transfer to improve the other mode.
-Based on this hybrid post-training design, MiniCPM-V 4.5 consumes only 70.5% of the training token costs of long reasoning only strategy to achieve better performance.